Azure/azure-cosmos-dotnet-v3/CONTRIBUTING.md

 `CosmosClient` is the client:

-* Working with Azure Cosmos databases.
-They include creating and listing through the `CosmosDatabase` type.
+- Working with Azure Cosmos databases.
+They include creating and listing through the `Database` type.
-* Obtaining the Azure Cosmos account information.
+- Obtaining the Azure Cosmos account information.

 ### Database

 A database is the unit of management for a set of Azure Cosmos containers.
-It maps to the `CosmosDatabase` class and supports:
+It maps to the `Database` class and supports:

-* Working with Azure Cosmos containers.
-They include creating, modifying, deleting, and listing through the `CosmosContainer` type.
+- Working with Azure Cosmos containers.
+They include creating, modifying, deleting, and listing through the `Container` type.
-* Working with Azure Cosmos users.
+- Working with Azure Cosmos users.
 Users define access scope and permissions.
-They include creating, modifying, deleting, and listing through the `CosmosUser` type.
+They include creating, modifying, deleting, and listing through the `User` type.

 ### Containers

 An Azure Cosmos container is the unit of scalability both for provisioned throughput and storage.
 A container is horizontally partitioned and then replicated across multiple regions.
-It maps to the `CosmosContainer` class and supports:
+It maps to the `Container` class and supports:

-* Working with items.
+- Working with items.
 Items are the conceptually the user's data.
 They include creating, modifying, deleting, and listing (including query) items.
-* Working with scripts.
+- Working with scripts.
 Scripts are defined as Stored Procedures, User Defined Functions, and Triggers.

 For more details visit [here][https://docs.microsoft.com/azure/cosmos-db/databases-containers-items].